bipul-27/Contact-Management/README.md

 - **Contact Editing**: Edit existing contact details to keep information up to date.
 - **Contact Deletion**: Remove contacts as needed, with a simple deletion process.
 - **Contact Updating**: Update contact information seamlessly to reflect changes as required.

+## Installation

+### 1. Clone the GitHub Repository:

+### 2. Copy Plugin Files:

+- Navigate to the cloned repository directory.
+- Copy the `contact-management` folder to the `wp-content/plugins` directory of your local WordPress installation.

+### 3. Activate the Plugin:

+- Log in to your local WordPress admin dashboard.
+- Go to Plugins > Installed Plugins.
+- Find "Contact-Management" in the list of plugins.
+- Click "Activate" to activate the plugin.

+### 4. Configure Plugin Settings:

+- Once activated, navigate to Contact in the WordPress admin dashboard.

+### 5. Start Using the Plugin:

+You're all set!
+Start using the Contact-Management plugin to manage your contacts effectively.